Environmental sustainability

 We ran a deliberative public engagement dialogue exploring views on our role in making healthcare more environmentally sustainable.
 The findings have been used to develop recommendations on how we can support the NHS net zero target and environmentally sustainable healthcare.
 See our NICE Listens page for more information.

-We’re producing an evidence summary on the clinical and resource impact impacts of using desflurane – a general anaesthetic agent with a significant global warming potential – compared with other agents in two populations.
-The purpose of the evidence summary is to support the implementation of the national policy to stop routine use of desflurane in anaesthetic practice in the NHS in England by early 2024.
+We’ve produced an evidence summary on the clinical and resource use impacts of using desflurane – a general anaesthetic agent with a significant global warming potential – compared with other agents in two populations.
+Our evidence summary informed NHS England’s desflurane decommissioning and clinical use guidance.

-We regularly engage external stakeholders to share learnings, disseminate our work, and contribute to discussions of direct relevance to NICE’s system sustainability work.
+We regularly engage external stakeholders to share learnings, disseminate our work, and contribute to discussions of direct relevance to our system sustainability work.

 For example, we’re members of the NHS Medicines Sustainability Board, a group which identifies and drives cross-system action to support the delivery of medicines sustainability priorities.